 The English Indices of Deprivation 2015 are based on 37 separate indicators, organised across seven distinct domains of deprivation which are combined, using appropriate weights, to calculate the Index of Multiple Deprivation 2015 (IMD 2015).
 This is an overall measure of multiple deprivation experienced by people living in an area and is calculated for every Lower layer Super Output Area (LSOA) in England.
 Every LSOA in England is ranked according to its level of deprivation relative to that of other areas.

-The results of the ID2015 for Leicester, Leicestershire and Rutland are summarised in the following interactive dashboard:
+The results of the ID2015 for Leicester, Leicestershire and Rutland are summarised in an interactive dashboard, available at the link below.

 The Indices of Deprivation are released periodically by the Department for Communities and Local Government (DCLG).
 The latest update of the indices was released in September 2015, updating the 2010 indices.